Madelyn-of-Hell/py-soccer/plans.md

 > Interference - The robot determines the position of the ball, as well as both enemies.
 The robot attempts to collide with the nearest robot to the ball.

 > Defence - The robot determines the position of the friendly goal and the ball.
-The robot places itself between the ball and the goal and advances towards the ball if possible
+The robot places itself between the ball and the goal and advances towards the ball if possible.

+> Default/Init - The robot chooses which mode to initialise in. it considers first if its teammate has already made a decision, then if it has a clear line of attack, then who is in possession of the ball, then makes a decision.